Mobile television: North America

-White House officials and members of Congress saw the triple-play concept in an ION demonstration on July 28, 2009, in conjunction with the OMVC.
+White House officials and members of Congress saw a demonstration on July 28, 2009 from Ion Media in conjunction with the Open Mobile Video Coalition.
 Another demonstration took place October 16, 2009 with journalists, industry executives and broadcasters riding around Washington, D.C., in a bus with prototype devices.
 Included were those who would be testing the devices in the Washington and Baltimore markets in January 2010.